jmrCalvo/flight_schedule/README.md

 [Python weekend Kiwi.com](https://gist.github.com/martin-kokos/6ccdeeff45a33bce4849567b0395526c)

 ## Compile
+  The program has been runned in linux.
 There is two ways of use it:

       specifying the number of bags:                     cat input.csv | ./flight_combination.py 2 > output.csv

-      whithout specifying, predetimante value = 0:       cat input.csv | ./flight_combination.py > output.csv
+      whithout specifying, predetermined value = 0:      cat input.csv | ./flight_combination.py > output.csv

 ## Results obtained